vason-io/alljson_docs/README.md

 ## License

-This documentation is licensed under the MIT license, terms of which can be found in the [LICENSE](LICENSE) file.
+This guide is licensed under the MIT license, terms of which can be found in the [LICENSE](LICENSE) file.